 1. Original Research and Data

-- Conduct a survey in your niche and publish the results with charts and insights.
+- Run a massive survey in your industry and publish the shocking results.

-- Analyze trends using your own or third-party data (with permission).
+- Analyze market trends using your own internal company data.

 2. Free Tools and Calculators